snymainn/snymainn.github.io/lists/arch_nvidia_wayland.md

 - For windows games
   - Add `-vulkan` in Launch options for game
   - Select Proton under Compatibilty

+Even though you have no integrated graphics card, the fps will be around 30 without the `vulkan` option, and much better with the `vulkan` option.

 Thats it.
 In summary clone two packages from AUR, build and install them togheter with linux-headers.
 A range of other packages will also be installed because `-s` to makepkg will resolve dependencies.